HappyRavenLabs/python-beyond-basics/intro.md

 ::::

 [^oop]: If you don't know what *OOP* is, this book is not for you yet.
 [^pythonv]: I will use the most recent version (as of the time of writing) Python 3.13.
-However, you can use any version from 3.10 onwards.
-I will point out important differences where relevant.
+However, most of the knowledge here will be valid also for previous versions, otehrwise I will notify you explicitly.

 ## Recommended Preparation
 ```{admonition} Not quite ready?